Fresh vs Dried Parsley Conversion Ratio: 3:1 Guide for Perfect Cooking Substitutions

 • Color should be deep green, not faded brown

-• Smell test: It should still have a mild, herbaceous scent
+• Smell test: It should have a distinct, herbaceous aroma

 Top Picks: